Zechtro/GAIB_2_3/README.md

 ## General Information
-- This project aims to fulfill GAIB Lab Assistant selection.
+- This project aims to grasp a deeper understanding of several AI/ML algorithm by making them from scratch.

 ## Technologies Used